 About Omission Beer

-Omission Beer is a new brand of gluten-free craft beers, available only in Oregon.
-Brewed by Widmer Brothers Brewing in Portland, Ore., Omission is the first craft beer brand in the United States focused exclusively on brewing great-tasting craft beers with traditional beer ingredients, including malted barley, that are specially crafted to be gluten-free.
-Each batch of Omission Beer is tested using the R5 Competitive ELISA test, to ensure that every batch contains well below the international standard for gluten-free of 20 ppm gluten.
+Brewed by Widmer Brothers Brewing in Portland, Ore., Omission Beer is the first craft beer brand in the U.S. focused exclusively on brewing great-tasting craft beers with traditional beer ingredients, including malted barley, specially handled to preserve character while significantly reducing gluten levels.
+Each batch of Omission Beer is tested using the R5 competitive ELISA test to ensure that it contains gluten levels that are well below the international standard for gluten-free of 20 ppm.
 Drinking is believing.